The School is proud of the success of our alumni in many fields. You can read some of their stories here.

 Anthony Morris (Advanced Mathematics, 2012) was interviewed about his job as a Software Engineer at Google.

-Michelle Dunbar (PhD, 2012) worked as a Vice-Chancellor's Postdoctoral Fellow in the SMART Infrastructure Facility at the University of Wollongong and is now at ACRF Image-X Institute, Sydney Medical School.
+Michelle Dunbar (PhD, 2012) worked as a Vice-Chancellor's Postdoctoral Fellow in the SMART Infrastructure Facility at the University of Wollongong and then at ACRF Image-X Institute, Sydney Medical School.
 In mid-2022 she joined UNSW Mathematics and Statistics as a Lecturer.

 But-Elle Hatooka (Adv Maths-Honours I Statistics, 2012) is Head Tutor and a small business owner of Polymath Tutoring.